mhmichael90/BoranetWork/Project: Best Sellers Rank Extraction/README.md

-This is a project to figure out the HTML and CSS pathway to select the BULLET POINTS/KEY FEATURES
+This is a project to figure out the HTML and CSS pathway to select the BEST SELLERS RANK.

 Selection will lead to extraction and writing on a CSV file

+Issues: The code is selecting BEST SELLERS RANK in an inefficient manner.
+Discombobulated nested for loops, wrong indentations, wrong containments.
+There is a plethora of aspects this code can improve on, starting from the basics.